 18 is perfect age for rhinoplasty

-Actually 16 is pretty good as well as your face and nose are mature enough to get a very nice and predictable result.
-If you are uncomfortable with the idea certainly wait.
-The time just after high school and transitioning into college can be time where changes are less noticed, and explanations unnecessary.
+Actually, 16 is pretty good as well, as your face and nose are mature enough to get a very nice and predictable result.
+If you are uncomfortable with the idea, certainly wait.
+The time just after high school and transitioning into college can be a time where changes are less noticed, and explanations unnecessary.

 Best of luck,